A multi-layer extension of the stochastic heat equation: Introduction and summary

 with `narrow wedge' initial condition.

-In a remarkable recent development~\cite{acq,cdr,dot,dot2,dk,ss1,ss2,ss3,ss4} the exact distribution of $\Z(t,x,y)$ has been determined.
-The results so far have been based on two distinct approaches.
-One is to use the asymmetric simple exclusion process approximation together with recent work by Tracy and Widom~\cite{tw1,tw2,tw3,tw4} in which exact formulas have been obtained for that process using the Bethe ansatz.
-The other is based on replicas, where the moments of the partition function are related to the attractive $\delta$-Bose gas and also computed using the Bethe ansatz.
-These developments indicate that there is an underlying `integrable' structure behind KPZ and the stochastic heat equation which is not yet fully understood.
+In a remarkable recent development the exact distribution of the random variable $u(t,x,y)$ has been determined.
+This has been acheived via two distinct approaches.
+One of these~\cite{acq,ss1,ss2,ss3,ss4} uses the asymmetric simple exclusion process approximation together with recent work by Tracy and Widom~\cite{tw1,tw2,tw3,tw4} in which exact formulas have been obtained for that process using an approach based on the Bethe ansatz.
+Another approach~\cite{cdr,dot,dot2,dk} is based on replicas, where the moments of $u(t,x,y)$ are related to the attractive $\delta$-Bose gas and computed via the Bethe ansatz.
+These developments indicate that there is an underlying integrable structure behind the KPZ and stochastic heat equations which is not yet fully understood.

+On the other hand, it has recently been found that there are exactly solvable discrete (or semi-discrete) directed polymer models~\cite{cosz,mo,noc,oy,osz,s,sv}, yielding yet another approach.
+For these models, there is a direct connection to integrable systems (specifically to the quantum Toda lattice) which one might hope to understand in the continuum scaling limit.
+We will describe here one of the main results of the paper~\cite{noc}, which provided the motivation for the present work.